OpenEstate/OpenEstate-IO/Core/README.md

 You can find further informations in the
 [project wiki](https://github.com/OpenEstate/OpenEstate-IO/wiki).
-Some example code for each format is available in the [`Examples`](https://github.com/OpenEstate/OpenEstate-IO/tree/develop/Examples) module.
+Some example classes for each format are available in the [`Examples`](https://github.com/OpenEstate/OpenEstate-IO/tree/develop/Examples) module.